 What’s your favourite of the best beaches in Malaysia?
 Looking for the best beach resorts in Malaysia?
 Find them by clicking here!

 You can find more awesome destinations to visit in Malaysia here and find more Malaysian beaches located near Kuala Lumpur here.
-If you’d love to see underwater while you are in Malaysia, check out the best Malaysia diving spots here.Or you can find our list of the overall best resorts in Malaysia here.
+If you’d love to see underwater while you are in Malaysia, check out the best Malaysia diving spots here.Or you can find our list of the overall best resorts in Malaysia here and find our ultimate article to planning your trip to Malaysia here.

 Joshua is an Australian who has fallen in love with Malaysia!
 He explores Malaysia at least a few times a year and has previously lived in Penang.